 4. Lucrative jobs in the industry

-For example, Canada's national health department is creating quality control analyst positions across the country, with an average starting salary of $72,000 (U.S.).
+For example, Canada's national health department had to create quality control analyst positions across the country, with an average starting salary of $72,000 (U.S.).